 Children are encouraged to change their behaviour and start again.
-Restorative measures to take place at the appropriate time with relevant members of staff.

-If these strategies aren't working on a regular basis the rewards and sanctions for that child need to be reviewed in order to make the expectations and consequences clear and an individual behaviour plan may be put into place.
+If these strategies are not working on a regular basis, the rewards and sanctions for that child need to be reviewed in order to make the expectations and consequences clear and an individual behaviour plan may be put into place.

-If additional sanctions are required, in line government guidance, these could include work being repeated till it meets the required standard, loss of privileges, loss of playtime, reporting to members of the SLT on a daily basis to discuss behaviour or in extreme cases exclusions.
+If additional sanctions are required, in line with government guidance, these could include work being repeated till it meets the required standard, loss of privileges, loss of playtime, reporting to members of the SLT on a daily basis to discuss behaviour or in extreme cases exclusions.